GSA/digitalgov.gov/content/posts/2017-06-28-hack-to-learn-at-the-library-of-congress.md

 Many appreciated the event’s diversity- the diversity of data sets and tools, the mixture of subject matter and technical experts, and the mix between instructional and problem-solving time.

 > “The tools and datasets were all well-selected and gave a good overview of how they can be used.
 It was the right mix of easy to difficult.
-Easy enough to give us confidence and challenging enough to push our skills.” {{< legacy-img src="{{< link "files/2017/06/600-x-400-Hack-to-Learn-LOC-May-2017-Phyllis-Diller-team-day-2.jpg" >}}" alt="The Phyllis Diller team works with OpenRefine at Hack-to-Learn, May 17, 2017." caption="" >}}
+Easy enough to give us confidence and challenging enough to push our skills.” {{< legacy-img src="CDN/files/2017/06/600-x-400-Hack-to-Learn-LOC-May-2017-Phyllis-Diller-team-day-2.jpg" alt="The Phyllis Diller team works with OpenRefine at Hack-to-Learn, May 17, 2017." caption="" >}}

 When asked what could be improved, many felt that identifying what task to do or question to ask of the data set was difficult, and attendees often underestimated the data preparation step.
 We received suggestions such as adding guided exercises with the tools before independent work and more time for digging deeper into a particular methodology or research question.